Carpal Tunnel Syndrome

 Symptoms of carpal tunnel syndrome can be very effectively managed and treated.
 If mild nerve irritation is present, symptoms can be expected to improve over a few sessions of hand therapy.

 Chronic symptoms of carpal tunnel can lead to progressive muscle weakness as insufficient nutrition reaches structures over the thumb and hand.
 In these cases, a combination of surgical and therapy-based treatment is commonly needed.
-We can direct your care and any onward referrals accordingly.
+If indicated we can direct your care to an Adelaide surgeon of best fit for you and any onward referrals accordingly.

 The Median nerve travels the length of your arm from your neck to finger tips.
 Moving your neck to one side can cause a small amount of movement in your nerve at the carpal tunnel.